Crypto-fascism

-Crypto-fascism is the secret support for, or admiration of, fascism or trends close to the ideology.
-The term is used to imply that an individual or group keeps this support or admiration hidden to avoid political persecution or political suicide.
-A person, organization or idea possessing this tendency would be described by the adjective "crypto-fascist".
-Alternatively, the definition could refer to an individual or organization that is politically close to fascism or has fascist beliefs, while operating in a democratic framework.
+Crypto-fascism is the secret support or admiration of fascism or of associated trends.
+The term is used to imply that an individual or a group keeps this support or admiration hidden in an attempt to avoid political persecution or political suicide.
+A person, an organization or an idea which possesses this tendency would be described as "crypto-fascist".
+Alternatively, the term can be used in reference to individuals or organizations which operate in a democratic framework but espouse fascist beliefs or ideologies which are politically close to fascism.

 Origin

-In an ABC television debate during the 1968 Democratic National Convention, Gore Vidal described William F. Buckley, Jr. as a "sort of pro or crypto-Nazi".
-Buckley responded, "Now listen you queer, stop calling me a crypto-Nazi or I’ll sock you in the goddamn face, and you'll stay plastered."
+In an ABC television debate during the 1968 Democratic National Convention, Gore Vidal described William F. Buckley Jr. as a "sort of pro or crypto-Nazi".
+Buckley responded, "Now listen you queer, stop calling me a crypto-Nazi or I'll sock you in the goddamn face, and you'll stay plastered."
 Vidal later clarified in an essay published in Esquire in 1969, "I had not intended to use the phrase 'pro crypto Nazi.'
 'Fascist-minded' was more my intended meaning".
 In later reporting on this event, the term Vidal used to describe Buckley was sometimes misquoted as "crypto-fascist".

 The term "crypto-fascist" had first appeared in print five years earlier in a German-language book by the sociologist Theodor W. Adorno, Der getreue Korrepetitor.
 Adorno had used "crypto-fascism" as early as 1937 in a letter written to Walter Benjamin.
 In this document, the term is not linked to secret support or admiration of fascism but it is used to refer to someone who is insufficiently conscious when displaying such regressive tendencies.